GenomicsAotearoa/Introduction-to-R/docs/05-r-help.md

     === "Key points"

-        - R provides thousands of functions for analyzing data, and provides several way to get help
+        - R provides thousands of functions for analysing data, and provides several way to get help
         - Using R will mean searching for online help, and there are tips and resources on how to search effectively

     === "Objectives"